saastechacademy/foundation/moqui-framework/beginner/developing-rest-api.md

 Develop API to perform CRUD operations on order entities.
 Note: You must use the existing OOTB Order entities available in the mantle component for this assignment.

-2.a Create Order
+2a.
+Create Order
-Identify the entity to create the order with the data as per the below input schema.
+* Identify the entity to create the order with the data as per the below input schema.
-The input schema for the Create Order API should have the parameters as per the sample request body added below, with the following constraints.
+* The input schema for the Create Order API should have the parameters as per the sample request body added below, with the following constraints.
+  * Default currencyUomId parameter to “USD” if not passed in the request.
+  * Default the statusId parameter to “OrderPlaced” if not passed in the request.
+  * The orderName and placedDate parameters is required for creating the order.

+* The successful API request should return the orderId for the new Order created.

 ```
 {
     "orderName": "Test Order 1",